Ghazal: Introduction into Indian subcontinent

-The ghazal was spread from Persia into South Asia in the 12th century by the influence of Sufi mystics and the courts of the new Islamic sultanates.
+The ghazal was spread from Persia into Indian subcontinent in the 12th century by the influence of Sufi mystics and the courts of the new Islamic sultanates.
 This period coincided with the early Islamic Sultanates in India, through the wave of Islamic invasions into the region in that period.

-The 13th-century poet and musician Ameer Khusrow is not only credited as the first Urdu poet but also created Hindustani as we know today by merging braj, khadhi boli, Hindi, Urdu, Persian and other local dialects.
+The 13th century Chishti Sufi poet Hasan Sijzi is regarded as the originator of the Indo-Persian ghazal.
+Sijzi's contemporary, the poet and musician Ameer Khusrow is not only credited as the first Urdu poet but also created Hindustani as we know today by merging braj, khadhi boli, Hindi, Urdu, Persian and other local dialects.

 During the reign of the Sultan of Bengal Ghiyasuddin Azam Shah, the city of Sonargaon became an important centre of Persian literature, with many publications of prose and poetry.
 The period is described as the "golden age of Persian literature in Bengal".
 Its stature is illustrated by the Sultan's own correspondence with the Persian poet Hafez.
 When the Sultan invited Hafez to complete an incomplete ghazal by the ruler, the renowned poet responded by acknowledging the grandeur of the king's court and the literary quality of Bengali-Persian poetry.

 It is said that Atul Prasad Sen pioneered the introduction of Bengali ghazals.
 Residing in Lucknow, he was inspired by Persian ghazals and experimented with a stream of Bengali music which was later enriched profusely by the contribution of Kazi Nazrul Islam and Moniruddin Yusuf.

 Themes

-"The ghazal was initially composed to a purely religious theme".
-Now in this era ghazals are more likely to have romantic themes.

 Unconditional, superior love

-Can usually be interpreted for a higher being or for a mortal beloved.
-Love is always viewed as something that will complete a human being, and if attained will lift him or her into the ranks of the wise, or will bring satisfaction to the soul of the poet.
+A common theme is unconditional love for a higher being or for a mortal beloved which may lift the poet into the ranks of the wise or will bring satisfaction to the soul of the poet.
 Traditional ghazal law may or may not have an explicit element of sexual desire in it, and the love may be spiritual.
 The love may be directed to either a man or a woman.

 The ghazal is always written from the point of view of the unrequited lover whose beloved is portrayed as unattainable.
 Most often, either the beloved has not returned the poet's love or returns it without sincerity or else the societal circumstances do not allow it.
 The lover is aware and resigned to this fate but continues loving nonetheless; the lyrical impetus of the poem derives from this tension.
 Representations of the lover's powerlessness to resist his feelings often include lyrically exaggerated violence.
 The beloved's power to captivate the speaker may be represented in extended metaphors about the "arrows of his eyes", or by referring to the beloved as an assassin or a killer.
 Take, for example, the following couplets from Amir Khusro's Persian ghazal Nemidanam che manzel būd shab: